-- DPW is responsible for landscape management including the application of pesticides and herbicides on City property. - ESD, with support from DPW, will take the lead in evaluating the public outreach aspects of the study and complete a survey of residents and businesses. - The consultant, with management from ESD and support from DPW staff, will survey and monitor what other cities in the area have undertaken for similar projects, complete a cost analysis for current practices and possible changes, and identify options for a pilot project and costs associated with it.
+- Department of Public Works (DPW) is responsible for landscape management, including the application of pesticides and herbicides on City property. - Environmental Services Department (ESD), with support from DPW, will take the lead in evaluating the public outreach aspects of the study and complete a survey of residents and businesses. - The consultant, with management from ESD and support from DPW staff, will survey and monitor what other cities in the area have undertaken for similar projects, complete a cost analysis for current practices and possible changes, and identify options for a pilot project and costs associated with it.